-Trying to write your baby sitter CV?
-Awesome, take a few minutes and review our baby sitter resume examples and create a CV that will grab attention to your employer.
+Trying to write your babysitter resume?
+Awesome, take a few minutes and review our babysitter resume examples and create a resume that will grab attention to your employer.

 Address: 6390 Rockmart RD,Silver Creek, GA 30173

 Current job: Babysitter for various families in Silver Creek, GA

 To build a strong career as a babysitter and become well-respected in childcare services and to improve my skills and knowledge in childcare.

 - A trained and certified baby sitter and childcare provider

 - Ability to get along with children easily; has a playful and cheerful attitude; great tolerance for children

 - An avid book reader; a natural story teller